 Bunion Treatment Options

-You can attempt to treat your at home.
-Methods like applying an ice pack a couple of times daily or using non-medicated pads might help.
+You can attempt to treat yours at home.
+Methods, like applying an ice pack a couple of times daily or using non-medicated pads, might help.
 Additionally, wearing shoes that are wide in the front will prevent the bump from being irritated by the inside of your footwear.
-Shoes with heels higher than 2” places excessive pressure on the front of the foot and should be avoided as much as possible.
+Shoes with high heels taller than 2” will place excessive pressure on the front of the foot and should be avoided as much as possible.

 When these don’t provide the relief you need, professional treatment plans at our office will always start with conservative practices, like: